AnClark/faust-vst/README.md

 GUI Support
 ===========

 GUI support also works in the same manner as with faust-lv2.
-This is still somewhat experimental, so expect some bugs (check "Known Issues" below).
+This is currently only supported on Linux and still somewhat experimental, so expect some bugs (check "Known Issues" below).
 To compile the plugins with GUI support, make sure that you have Qt4 or Qt5 installed (the latter is recommended) and run `make` as follows:

     make gui=1